mstksg/inCode/copy/entries/uncertainty.md

 ~~~

 But, we can do better.
 We can use pattern synonyms to basically "abstract"
-away the data type itself, and let people "pattern match" on a mean and
+away the data type itself, and let people pattern match on a mean and
 standard deviation:

 ~~~haskell